 San Diego has a lot of “instagrammable” spots everywhere.
 Also, if Chrissa ever becomes and IG influencer, she now has tons of photos for her profile.
 Me on the other hand, well… I have a few that are out of focus 😀 Anyway, here are a few of my favourite shots from the first half of our Californian adventure:

 The city of angels.
-I still need to research to find out where that name came from… If you’re reading this and now the story, please let me know!
+I still need to research to find out where that name came from… If you’re reading this and know the story, please tell me!

 We took the Pacific Surfliner (a train) from San Diego to LA after we thoroughly explored destination number one (SD).
 Sadly we chose the wrong seats – the best views were on the other side of the aisle but the passengers next to us closed their blinds and we were cut off.